MoralBench: Moral Evaluation of LLMs: Experiments

 \subsection{LLM Backbones}

 In this section, we introduce the LLM backbones used in our experiments, including both open-source and closed-source models.
-All of these backbones are sourced from publicly available online source. \begin{itemize} \item \textbf{Zephyr} \cite{alignment_handbook2023}: Zephyr is a language model developed by the HuggingFaceH4 team, focusing on advanced text generation capabilities and alignment with human preferences. \item \textbf{LLaMA-2} \cite{llama2}: LLaMA-2 is an advanced iteration of the original LLaMA model \cite{touvron2023llama}, demonstrating substantial improvements in performance.
+All of these backbones are sourced from publicly available online source. \begin{itemize} \item \textbf{Zephyr} \cite{alignment_handbook2023}: Zephyr is a language model developed by the HuggingFaceH4 team, focusing on advanced text generation capabilities and alignment with human preferences.
+We used Zephyr 3.6.0 for evaluation. \item \textbf{LLaMA-2} \cite{llama2}: LLaMA-2 is an advanced iteration of the original LLaMA model \cite{touvron2023llama}, demonstrating substantial improvements in performance.
 We employ the 70 billion version of LLaMA-2. \item \textbf{Gemma-1.1} \cite{team2024gemma}: Gemma-1.1 is part of the Gemma family of language models developed by Google.
-In this paper, we employ the version with 7 billion parameters. \item \textbf{GPT-3.5} \cite{mann2020language}: GPT-3.5 is a sophisticated language model that belongs to the GPT-3 series.
-It leverages the transformer model to generate human-like text based on the input it receives. \item \textbf{GPT-4} \cite{achiam2023gpt}: ChatGPT-4 is an advanced version of the GPT-3.5 model developed by OpenAI. \end{itemize} To evaluate the models' ability to identify and distinguish moral statements, we conduct a comprehensive set of experiments involving two parts and two distinct datasets.
+In this paper, we employ the version with 7 billion parameters. \item \textbf{GPT-3.5} \cite{mann2020language}: GPT-3.5 (gpt-3.5-turbo-1106) is a sophisticated language model that belongs to the GPT-3 series.
+It leverages the transformer model to generate human-like text based on the input it receives. \item \textbf{GPT-4} \cite{achiam2023gpt}: ChatGPT-4 (gpt-4-0613) is an advanced version of the GPT-3.5 model developed by OpenAI. \end{itemize} To evaluate the models' ability to identify and distinguish moral statements, we conduct a comprehensive set of experiments involving two parts and two distinct datasets.
+For all models, we use a temperature of 0.7.
+If the temperature is too low, the model tends to repeat the same answer each time.
+If the temperature is too high, the responses become too unpredictable and may not accurately represent the model’s true moral identity.
+Setting the temperature as 0.7 helps balance these two cases.
 Each experiment was repeated five times for each model to ensure the robustness and reliability of the results.
 The mean score from these repetitions was calculated and used as the final score for each model, providing a more accurate representation of their performance.